-If not serving as the Investigator, the Equal Opportunity and Diversity Officer will appoint an Investigator, who may be an employee or official of the University or may be an external investigator with appropriate experience or expertise.
-The parties will be provided with notice of the identity of the appointed Investigator, and will be informed that any objections to the service of the appointed Investigator on grounds of conflict of interest or a lack of impartiality should be submitted in writing to the Equal Opportunity and Diversity Officer within three days of notice of the appointment.
-The Equal Opportunity and Diversity Officer will decide promptly whether the appointed Investigator will or will not continue to conduct the investigation.
+If not serving as the Investigator, the Director of Equal Opportunity will appoint an Investigator, who may be an employee or official of the University or may be an external investigator with appropriate experience or expertise.
+The parties will be provided with notice of the identity of the appointed Investigator, and will be informed that any objections to the service of the appointed Investigator on grounds of conflict of interest or a lack of impartiality should be submitted in writing to the Director of Equal Opportunity within three days of notice of the appointment.
+The Director of Equal Opportunity will decide promptly whether the appointed Investigator will or will not continue to conduct the investigation.
 Any materials collected or notes prepared by the Investigator during the objection period will be turned over to any replacement Investigator.
 The replacement Investigator will decide whether to use such materials or not.